 During the Track Record Period, in accordance with the relevant HKFRSs, we recognised revenue from two of our main contracts, which were renovation projects, under construction contracts.
-A construction contract involves the construction of an asset or a group of interrelated assets.
-Accordingly, such projects were classified as construction contracts as they involved the installation of new lift towers and metre rooms.
+Such projects were classified as construction contracts as they involved the installation of new lift towers and metre rooms.